aliburchard/DataProcessing/README.md

 **aggregate-functions:** This contains all of the functions called in aggregate-survey.R.
 This could really use a function that takes the median value of an ordinal factor (that would be called in the "how many" extraction.

-**getting-started:** This script just introduces you to working with JSON if you want to explore how tidyjson works a bit.
+**getting-started:** This script just introduces you to working with JSON if you want to explore how Hadley Wickham's tidyjson works a bit.

-### Examples
+#### Examples
 This folder contains code that is adapted for specific projects, sometimes using the top-level scripts but sometimes working through the projects in a more step-by-step matter that illustrates how to interact with JSON.

 **michigan-flatten:**